srirangav/pdfview/README.txt

 Platforms:

    pdfview.sh has been tested on MacOSX (11.x), FreeBSD (13.0),
-   and OpenBSD (7.0).
+   OpenBSD (7.0), and Debian (11.0) .
 It should work on other systems that have pdftotext installed.

 Notes: